MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 Authoritative DNS servers SHOULD return A, AAAA, and HTTPSSVC records (as well as any relevant CNAME records) in the Additional Section for any in-bailiwick SvcDomainNames.

+# Performance optimizations

+For optimal performance (i.e. minimum connection setup time), clients SHOULD issue address (AAAA and/or A) and HTTPSSVC queries simultaneously, and SHOULD implement a client-side DNS cache.
+With these optimizations in place, and conforming DNS servers, using HTTPSSVC does not add network latency to connection setup.

+Using HTTPSSVC with HTTP/3 saves a roundtrip during connection setup, compared to HTTP over TLS 1.3 over TCP.
+Performance-sensitive server operators SHOULD offer HTTP/3 in their HTTPSSVC records.

+A nonconforming recursive resolver might return an HTTPSSVC response with a nonempty SvcDomainName, without the corresponding address queries.
+If all the HTTPSSVC RRs in the response have nonempty SvcDomainName values, and the client does not have address records for any of these values in its DNS cache, the client SHOULD perform an additional address query for the SvcDomainName.

+The additional DNS query introduces a delay that can be longer or shorter than one round trip to the origin.
+For simplicity, we assume that these two delays will be roughly similar on average, i.e. a 1 RTT delay.

+Using HTTP/3 with HTTPSSVC saves 1 RTT, so we do not expect a net additional delay when HTTP/3 is offered.
+Accordingly, all conformant clients MUST resolve the SvcDomainName if the selected HTTPSSVC RR offers HTTP/3, but highly performance-sensitive clients MAY skip this name resolution (and proceed as if no usable HTTPSSVC records were received) if there are no suitable records that offer HTTP/3.

+To reach performance-sensitive clients with non-conforming recursive resolvers, server operators who wish to maximize use of HTTPSSVC SHOULD publish at least one RR with the HTTP/3 protocol or an empty SvcDomainName.

 # Extensions to enhance privacy